pyember/ember/src/ember/xcs/README.md

    from ember.api.xcs import jit, vmap, pmap
    ```

-For more information, see the [documentation](https://docs.pyember.org).
+For more information, see the documentation files in the project repository.